nishithcv/vscodeSFProductivityPack/README.md

 # sf-pack-nishi README

+This Extension contains below extensions:

+GitLens - To work faster with git
+Salesforce code snippet - type scs and the see the suggestions appear one by one, very useful when working from scratch Salesforce Flow visualizer - helps you see the flow without leaving vs code.

 ## Working with Markdown

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: